michaeljfriedman/COS418/raft/src/raft/design.md

 - Tags:
   - One per function, to indicate what function we're in
   - Categories:
+    - `consensus`: Anywhere pertaining to the consensus protocol (appending entries to the log, sending new entries out to followers, updating commit index, etc.)
     - `election`: Anywhere pertaining to the election process
     - `follower`, `candidate`, `leader`: Anywhere pertaining to that state (e.g. in the state handler, in branches for that state elsewhere)
     - `inactivity`: Anywhere the protocol is "inactive" (just sending/receiving empty heartbeats)